 Senior Vice President of Production

 Sony Pictures Entertainment, Screen Gems

 Eric Paquette has spent 20 years as an executive in the motion picture and television business, including the last five years as a senior vice president of production at Sony Pictures Entertainment’s Screen Gems division.
-Prior to joining Screen Gems, Paquette held senior executive positions at Metro Goldwyn Mayer and Phoenix Pictures.
-From 1993 to 1996, he was an associate producer for CBS News, where he worked with anchors Dan Rather and Connie Chung on breaking news stories, social issue features, and hour-long specials.
-Paquette also has been deeply involved in working with disadvantaged children and youth through New York Cares, LA Works, The Liberty Hill Foundation, and The Fulfillment Fund.
-A former member of Senator Obama’s national finance committee, he currently serves on the executive committee for Human Rights Watch and on the Democratic National Committee’s national finance committee.
+Prior to joining Screen Gems, he held senior executive positions at Metro Goldwyn Mayer and Phoenix Pictures.
+From 1993 to 1996, he was an associate producer for CBS News, where he worked with anchors Dan Rather and Connie Chung on breaking news stories, social issue features and hourlong specials.
+He also has been deeply involved in working with disadvantaged children and youth through New York Cares, LA Works, Liberty Hill Foundation, and Fulfillment Fund.
+A former member of Senator Obama’s national finance committee, Eric currently serves on the executive committee for Human Rights Watch and on the Democratic National Committee’s national finance committee.
 He lives in Los Angeles with his wife and two daughters.

 E. Magruder Passano, Jr.